 Sensory memory behaves very much like buffers for input devices on the computer.
 Short-term memory is very much like RAM.
 It is volatile, fast and limited.
 Long-term memory is similar to a hard drive; it is long lasting, slow and large.

 Forgetting?
+Associated with memory is forgetting.
 Typically there are two process of forgetting:

 - retroactive interference – memory lost due to learning new items